 6. Visit Museums Galore

-Nebraska’s largest city, modern-day Omaha, was once best known for its stockyards and massive meatpacking plants.
-Its central location also made it an important transportation center; today it is home to Union Pacific, the largest US railroad operator.
+Omaha was once known for its stockyards and meatpacking plants.
+Omaha’s central location also made it an important transportation center.
+In fact, it’s home to Union Pacific, the largest US railroad operator.

-While Omaha has embraced a more cosmopolitan flair in recent years, it is a city still very much in touch with its history and its natural surroundings.
-Kids will enjoy climbing aboard vintage train cars at the Durham Museum, a former train station, and learning about its importance in the state’s cattle industry.
-Pioneer history is on full display at the Mormon Trail Center.
-There are 100 acres of botanical wonder to see at Lauritzen Gardens, which has a surprising neighbor next door, Kenefick Park, another nod to Omaha’s relationship with the railroads.
-There’s also some jazz history to bone up on at Love’s Jazz and Art Center where Duke Ellington, Count Bassie, and others once played.
+Climb aboard vintage train cars at the Durham Museum, a former train station.
+Then head to the Mormon Trail Center to find pioneer history on full display.
+Be dazzled by 100 acres of botanical wonder at Lauritzen Gardens.
+Then check out it’s surprising next door neighbor Kenefick Park, another nod to Omaha’s ties to the railroads.
+After that, bone up on Jazz history at Love’s Jazz and Art Center where Duke Ellington, Count Bassie, and others once played.

-Moving away from the local history and folklore, the world’s largest indoor desert and rainforests are located at the Henry Doorly Zoo.
-There are lots of activities to help kids discover how the world works through play at the Omaha Children’s Museum.
-You can get you youngsters started on an appreciation for masterworks at the Joslyn Art Museum, named one of the 10 best art museums for kids, and take in a performance of the “CHOMARI” Ballet Folklorico Mexicano at El Museo Latino, the Midwest’s first Latino art and history museum.
+Get youngsters started on an appreciation for masterworks at the Joslyn Art Museum, named one of the 10 best art museums for kids.
+Then take in a performance of the “CHOMARI” Ballet Folklorico Mexicano at El Museo Latino, the Midwest’s first Latino art and history museum.

 All of that exploring is bound to make you hungry!
-Hit up the Old Market, an historic area that served as warehouses, wholesale, and retail space in Omaha’s early days.
-Located in the oldest part of the city, it has been transformed into a shopping, dining, and nightlife destination, and as luck would have it, it is with walking distance of many downtown Omaha hotels!
+So hit up the Old Market, an historic area that served as warehouses, wholesale, and retail space in Omaha’s early days.
+Located in the oldest part of the city, it’s a shopping, dining, and nightlife destination now.
+As luck would have it, it is also within walking distance of many downtown Omaha hotels!